PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Experiments

 \subsection{Results}

 \paragraph{Backdoor Detection.} We first investigate whether \name{} can successfully find triggers to activate the Trojan agents.
-The results are shown in \cref{fig:exp_1}.
+The results are shown in \cref{fig:exp_1} over 500 random environment seeds.
 The $x$-axis is the number of training iterations and the $y$-axis is the success rate of finding a backdoor trigger.
-We observe from the figure that \name{} can correctly identify the Trojan agents with at least 46.7\% chance within 2000 iterations.
-The median success probability is over 60\% at iteration 2000.
+We observe from the figure that \name{} can correctly identify the trigger (pseudo) actions with at least 11.6\% and 36.6\% chance within 2000 iterations for ant and humanoid agents, respectively.
 For benign agents, \name{} cannot find any potential trigger actions, which is expected.
-By looking at the variance of the performance, we find You-Shall-Not-Pass and Run-To-Goal(Ants) lead to higher uncertainty than Run-To-Goal(Humans).
-This is probably because the agents in both You-Shall-Not-Pass and Run-To-Goal (Ants) are much more competitive than the agents in Run-To-Goal(Humans).
-The statistics are obtained from 500 random seeds.
+Such results show that \name{} can identify BackdooRL including its variants (\ie, Random and Dummy agents) as well benign agents with $100\%$ accuracy on a parallelism of multiple randomized environments within 2500 iterations.
+Moreover, we notice \name{} identifies the trigger actions for both Dummy and Random agents with a lower probability compared with agents infected with BackdooRL.
+This is because both Random and Dummy agents would cause a rather smaller failure rate ($\leq 39.4\%$ for ants, and $\leq 75.9\%$ for humanoid agents) compared with BackdooRL which trains a fast-failing \textit{$\pi_\text{fail}(s)$}.
+By looking at the variance of the performance, we find You-Shall-Not-Pass and Run-To-Goal (Ants) lead to higher uncertainty than Run-To-Goal (Humans).
+This is probably because the agents in both You-Shall-Not-Pass and Run-To-Goal (Ants) are much more competitive than the agents in Run-To-Goal (Humans).
+Additional ablation studies on the impact for trigger length, size of random environment seeds as well as step length are provided in \cref{sec:ablation}.
+We also report the computation cost for \name{} in Appendix.

 The purpose of \name{} is to reverse the trigger actions.
-So we perform another set of experiments to compare the difference between the actions produced by \name{} and the true trigger actions.
+So we perform another set of experiments to compare the difference between the actions produced by \name{} and the true trigger actions (by BackdooRL).
 The results are shown in \cref{fig:exp_2} where the $x$-axis is the number of steps and the $y$-axis is the accumulated rewards of the Trojan agents, after seeing the two action sequences.
 We can see that the Trojan agents degenerate after seeing both \name{}'s actions and the true trigger actions (by BackdooRL).
 And the results suggest that the actions produced by \name{} result in similar consequences, compared to the true trigger actions.

-In \cref{sec:ablation}, we perform an ablation study on the impact of the number of environment randomizations (see \cref{fig:seed}), and another study on the impact of the step length in the Observing Phase of the training (see \cref{fig:length_impact}).